COUNTERMOVEMENT JUMP (CMJ)

 Testing Procedure

-Arm-Swing: The test administrator must decide before testing whether to include or eliminate the use of the arm-swing, as it is important to understand that the arm-swing can improve performance by 10% or more (5).
-If the arm-swing is prohibited, then the athletes must keep their hands on the hips throughout the test.
-In which case, the test administrator must also pay strict attention to the athlete’s hands to ensure they are not using them to press additional force through their legs.
+Arm-Swing: The test administrator must decide before testing whether to include or eliminate the use of the arm-swing, as it is important to understand that the arm-swing can improve performance by 10 % or more (5).
+If the arm swing is prohibited, then the athletes must keep their hands on the hips throughout the test.
+In this case, the test administrator must also pay strict attention to the athlete’s hands to ensure they are not using them to press additional force through their legs.

-Countermovement Depth: This is the depth the athlete will drop to during the short ‘countermovement’ or ‘pre-stretch’ action before they take-off.
-Though there is no universal agreement on which is depth is most appropriate, higher jumps and peak power outputs appear to increase with larger countermovement depths (23, 24); however, the data is somewhat inconsistent and more research is needed.
-It is therefore recommended that the test administrator choses a particular protocol and sticks to it during future testing sessions.
+Countermovement Depth: This is the depth the athlete will drop to during the short ‘countermovement’ or ‘pre-stretch’ action before they take off.
+Though there is no universal agreement on which depth is most appropriate, higher jumps and peak power outputs appear to increase with larger countermovement depths (23, 24); however, the data is somewhat inconsistent and more research is needed.
+It is therefore recommended that the test administrator chooses a particular protocol and sticks to it during future testing sessions.

 Once the test configuration has been set up, and the test official(s) and the athlete are ready, then the test can begin.